Earth Day 2017 Celebration

 Want to be a Geologist?

-Earth Day 2016 was held Friday, April 22, from 10 a.m. to 2 p.m. on the south lawn of the Missouri State Capitol in Jefferson City.
+Earth Day 2017 will be held Friday, April 21, 2017, from 9 a.m. to 2 p.m. on the south lawn of the Missouri State Capitol in Jefferson City.
 Earth Day offers a variety of fun and educational opportunities for students interested in finding out more about how they can improve the world around them.

-This year's theme is "100 Years of Missouri State Parks" and we invited Missouri 5th grade students to develop a slogan that relates to relates to Missouri State Parks.
-The slogan winner is Landrey VanOverschelde from St. Peter Elementary School in Jefferson City and her teacher is Rose Gerling.
+Last year's theme was "100 Years of Missouri State Parks" and we invited Missouri 5th grade students to develop a slogan that relates to Missouri State Parks.
+The slogan winner was Landrey VanOverschelde from St. Peter Elementary School in Jefferson City and her teacher is Rose Gerling.
 The Slogan Contest winner was recognized during opening ceremonies at Earth Day and in the Earth Day proclamation.